Tweet-311-Denver/tweet_311_denver_service/README.md

 knex seed:run; knex seed:run --env test
 ```

+5. Create a `.env` file and add **environment variables**:
+  - `GOOGLE_GEOCODE_KEY`= API key for [Google Geocoding API](https://developers.google.com/maps/documentation/geocoding/intro)
+  - `SERVICE_KEY`= API key for this service (contact contributors for access)
-5. Run the test suite with either `npm test` or `npx lab`
+6. Run the test suite with either `npm test` or `npx lab`
-6. Deploy locally to port 3000 with `npm start`
+7. Deploy locally to port 3000 with `npm start`

 ## API Endpoints

-Endpoints are hosted at `SECRET (until we include authorization)`.
+Endpoints are hosted at `https://tweet311denver-service.herokuapp.com/`.
 Append the following routes to the url to access the api.

+All `POST` endpoints require query param `serviceKey` to equal your secret SERVICE_Key.

 #### `POST /api/v1/reports`